deniszholob/factorio-cheat-sheet/CONTRIBUTING.md

 There is a [recommended extension](.vscode/extensions.json) `adrianwilczynski.toggle-hidden` that allows to easily toggle hidden files on and off

-## Guide on making a new cheat-sheet:
+## Guide on making new cheat sheets:

-If you're making a new cheat-sheet; follow the [cs-common-ratios](./src/app/cheat-sheets/game-base/cs-common-ratios/) example:
+### If you're making a new cheat-sheet; follow the [cs-common-ratios](./src/app/cheat-sheets/game-base/cs-common-ratios/) example:

 - In the [cheat-sheets](./src/app/cheat-sheets/) folder look for the category you want to add to/modify.
 - Use the `deniszholob.angular-files-generator` extension to generate a new `Module Component` in one of those categories